abdelrahmantarek/Adaptive-Selector/README.md

 - customBuilder signature: (BuildContext, void Function(T) select, VoidCallback close)
 - All programmatic show.\* APIs are overlay-based
 - dropdownOrSheet breakpoint: uses dropdown when width >= breakpoint; otherwise bottom sheet
+- Closing behavior (customBuilder): select(value) auto-closes by default; pass autoCloseOnSelect: false to keep the panel open
+- close() always closes what was opened internally (Overlay/ModalBottomSheet/SideSheet); you do not need to call Navigator.pop
+- BottomSheet list-mode: tapping an item always closes the sheet (autoCloseOnSelect applies to customBuilder path)

 - Anchoring: dropdown/show APIs support both LayerLink (anchorLink) and Rect (anchorRect)
 - SafeArea can be enabled/disabled per mode; default is enabled for bottom sheets